Product Growth

 How many are there?

-And they are from some of the most desirable employers: TikTok, Tinder, Databricks, Google, Nvidia, AMD…
+And they’re coming from some of the most desirable employers out there: TikTok, Tinder, Databricks, Google, Nvidia, AMD.

-So it does seem: AI PM has firmly established itself as a real specialization.
-It’s already bigger than platform PM, and comparable to growth PM.
+The verdict?
+AI Product Management has firmly established itself as a real specialization.
+It’s already bigger than platform PM and running neck and neck with growth PM.
+That’s not a trend anymore that’s a category.

 Again — there’s really limited data.
 So I took 50 job postings in each of the four main specializations to compare the stats1: